Liquidity management and immediate payments: banks must act now

 The reality of immediate payments across Europe that the pan-European Instant Payments Scheme will bring in November 2017 is going to bring its own challenges for treasurers, but it might not be the nightmare that it seems, explains Domenico Scaffidi, Solutions Consultant, Immediate Payments at ACI Worldwide…

 With the pan-European Instant Payments Scheme due to go live in November this year, real-time payments are about to become a reality for many businesses and consumers in Europe.
-ACI’s own research shows that the demand for faster and innovative banking services among consumers and businesses is high.
+Research shows that the demand for faster and innovative banking services among consumers and businesses is high.

 Many banks and payment providers (PSPs) are currently developing business cases for immediate payments and are either in the process of committing or already have committed huge IT budgets in order to get ready for the brave new world of real-time banking.

 Don’t overlook liquidity management

 How much money should they re-invest, or should that money be kept available for transactions?